thingweb/thingweb-directory/README.md

 # thingweb-directory

 The Thingweb Directory is an open source directory for Thing Descriptions.
-The [Thing Description (TD) model](https://www.w3.org/TR/wot-thing-description/) is a proposal of W3C Web of Things working group to describe Things.
+The [Thing Description (TD) model](https://www.w3.org/TR/wot-thing-description/) is a recommendation of the W3C Web of Things working group to describe Things.
 The directory features an API to create, read, update and delete (CRUD) a TD.
 The directory can be used to *browse* and *discover* Things based on their TDs.
 This functionality includes but is not limited to following cases:

   - Searching for a Thing based on its metadata, properties, actions or events;